-To find out if you have been blocked on iMessage, some quick, but inconclusive, things to look out for include the color of the iMessage text bubble, the iMessage delivery status, and whether or not you can phone them.
+To find out if you have been blocked on iMessage, some quick, but inconclusive, things to look out for include the color of the iMessage text bubble, the iMessage delivery status, and whether or not you can phone the person.
 If those fail, try contacting them on another messaging app, and check to make sure your iMessage is functioning properly.

 JUMP TO KEY SECTIONS

 Has the text bubble changed color?

 Remember, blue speech bubbles on iMessage mean you’re talking with the other person on iMessage.
 A green speech bubble means the message has been sent as a regular SMS.

 If your messages suddenly go from blue to green, that could mean that you have been blocked from messaging the person on iMessage.
 On the other hand, they may just be out of internet range, which bounces you both out of iMessage, or they may have switched to an Android phone without telling you.

 What is the iMessage delivery status?

 Does your iMessage say Delivered or Not Delivered?
 If it says Delivered, then it’s not blocked.
 If it says Not Delivered, then it could mean you have been blocked.
 Then again, the person may have turned off the Send Read Receipts feature, so you don’t realize they have read your message.